Manushi Chhillar: Reign as Miss World

-During the first day of the visit, she along with the Miss World team visited the Metro Radio in Johannesburg to commemorate the Nelson Mandela cenetary celebrations.
+During the first day of the visit, she along with the Miss World team visited the Metro Radio in Johannesburg to commemorate the Nelson Mandela centenary celebrations.
 As a result of Chhillar's Beauty With A Purpose Project on feminine hygiene, machines that manufacture low cost and compostable sanitary pads were installed in Nelson Mandela's birthplace Mvezo.
 The President of South Africa, Cyril Ramaphosa, led the official ceremony of unveiling the first Sanitary Pads Unit, on 18 July 2018, which marked the 100th birth anniversary of Nelson Mandela.
 Chhillar, along with Miss World 2014, Rolene Strauss, inaugurated the first sanitary pad manufacturing unit set up by them in South Africa.
 Apart from the launch of the sanitary pad unit, Mandela's birthday was celebrated by handing out more than 200 blankets and winter hats to the elderly at the newly opened 'Nosekeni Nongaphi Health Center'.
 The Miss World team also donated 100 bicycles to school children in Mvezo, Mandela's home village.

 She returned to England and joined Stephanie Hill, Miss World Europe 2017 for the presentation of £15,000 raised by the charity projects of Miss England contestants.
 It was donated to the Mid Derbyshire Riding School for the disabled.
 During her reign, she suffered a leg injury and was unable to perform her duties for a month.
 After her recovery, she landed in Los Angeles, California for Miss World America 2018.
 Chhillar reached Sri Lanka and met John Amaratunga, the Minister of Tourism Development of Sri Lanka.
 She later visited the Philippines for the second time to attend the coronation event of Miss World Philippines 2018, as one of the judges.
 She reached France to attend the presentation event of 'Beauty with a Purpose' documentary in Cannes.
 Chhillar then visited Sanya, China and was a member of the jury in Miss China World 2018.
 She inaugurated the 'Haryana Film Policy' in the Indian city of Gurgaon, along with the Chief Minister of Haryana, Manohar Lal Khattar.

-During her reign as Miss World, she lived in England and visited China (three times), Hong Kong, Indonesia, the British Virgin Islands, the Philippines (twice), Sri Lanka, South Africa, New Zealand, Brazil, the United States (twice), France and her native country, India.

 Chhillar crowned her successor Vanessa Ponce of Mexico at the end of Miss World 2018, which took place in Sanya, China on 8 December 2018.